camelash/lisk-api/README.md

 python helper.py --option delegates_by_account --wallet 12475940823804898745L
 ```

 Vote for accounts in a file.
-File must have public keys of desired voters
+File must have public keys of desired voters (Requires secret)

 ```